Papilio anactus

 Papilio anactus, the dainty swallowtail, dingy swallowtail or small citrus butterfly is a medium-sized butterfly from the family Papilionidae, that is endemic to Australia.

 For protection against predators, this non-poisonous butterfly mimics the poisonous male Cressida cressida, another swallowtail butterfly that obtains its toxic properties through its host plant, the Dutchman's pipe.

 Distribution

 Papilio anactus is endemic to Australia.
 It was originally only present in New South Wales, Victoria and Queensland, but due to the growing of citrus, a larval food plant of this species, in orchards, the species spread to South Australia in the late 1920s.
 Papilio anactus is not present on Kangaroo Island or elsewhere in Australia, as there are currently too few citrus trees.
-Sadly this butterfly is much less common than it once use to be.
+Sadly this butterfly is much less common than it once used to be.

 It also occurs on New Caledonia.
 There, it may be an introduced species or a vagrant.

 Life cycle

 Egg

 The eggs are relatively large, pale yellow, and roughly spherical.
 The eggs change to an orange colour when the larvae are almost ready to emerge.

 Females only lay eggs on the newly grown leaves of the host plant.
 They are laid at the edge of larger leaves, either above and beneath.
 The larvae develop inside the egg immediately after being laid.
 Eggs normally hatch after approximately 3 or 4 days, but the duration may vary depending on the time at which they are laid.
 The eggs are prone to small predators that eat the contents of the egg, and are also commonly parasitised by small wasps.
 Unfertilised eggs are sometimes laid.